Pennsylvania's State Correctional Institutions

 SCI Pine Grove

 (Indiana County) opened in January 2001.
 This facility houses, in addition to regular adult male offenders, Young Adult Offender males.
 The Young Adult Offender Program (YAOP) is primarily designed for those offenders between the ages of 15-20 adjudicated as adults due to the nature of the criminal offense committed.
-The YAOP meets their special needs of education, adolescent development and recreational activity, while providing a safe environment for those offenders.
+The YAOP meets their special needs of education, adolescent development and recreational activity, while providing a safe environment for those inmates.

 (Fayette County), which opened in September 2003, houses adult men.